Virtual Teacher Newsletter June 23rd, 2000

 How will Digital Television affect education?
 A number of scenarios

 are outline including a scenario for homeschoolers.
-I believe it
+I believe

 will open up some amazing possibilities, and with more integration

 with the Internet will become a valuable teaching resource.
-Let me
+Let

 know what you think about this.